Meldig23/GC_25_ARDUGEM_81/README.md

 ## 🏁 Game End Conditions

 - ✅ **Win:** A player reaches the destination before their timer runs out.
-- 🏆 **Both Win:** If both players reach the destination, the one who arrives first wins.
+- 🏆 **Win:** If both players reach the destination, the one who arrives first wins.
 - ❌ **Lose:** If both players fail to reach in time, both lose the game.

 ---